 There are some unwelcome signs that not all is well with Twitter, the San Francisco based social media platform that was founded by Jack Dorsey in March 2006.

+Twitter was very popular before.
+Users were so much interested in achieving faster growth.
+Some users even tried to buy real Twitter followers to reach their goal.
 So why has Twitter been struggling?
 The platform started out as the place for getting your news in a quick and easy way.
 It had the potential to reinvent the news and media world.
 Other platforms such as Facebook were more about social interaction, but this has changed radically in the last two years.
 Facebook is now becoming increasingly dominant in the dissemination and consumption of news online, and with new publishing tool Instant Articles and the improved trending topics feature, Facebook looks to continue to refer more website traffic than Twitter does, or can.

 Twitter is also one of the most misunderstood and arguably least accessible of the social platforms.
 It has a steep learning curve for new entrants, requiring the user to learn a whole new language and etiquette.
 It requires work and patience to get the most out of it which are two things the digital user no longer has in abundance.